Skip to content

 Step 4 fetches the fresh server-side status before rendering — not the cached client snapshot — so the “you’re live” hero only ever appears when the server says the site is discovery_active or transactional_active.
 If the merchant lands here on a still-pending_proof site (stale URL, race, forced navigation), Sill shows a safety-net face that says “One step left — verify” and routes back to step 3 instead of falsely claiming success.

-The success face surfaces a condensed advert for the rest of the protocol stack with a “Notify me” interest-capture for the items that are not yet live (see Protocols for the canonical state of each).
+The success face also surfaces a condensed advert for the rest of the protocol stack with a “Notify me” interest-capture for the items that are not yet live (see Protocols for the canonical state of each).

 statusWhat it meansDashboard card label